THE BROOKE SNOW PODCAST – Episode 24

 The past couple years, as I have been trying to “process and progress” through the negative emotions I’ve attached to my parents’ divorce, I have felt a tremendous amount of guilt for my thoughts surrounding the divorce and my parents.
-Instead of charity and even pity, I’ve felt so much anger and resentment.
-If all emotions are a choice, as we recognized in earlier podcasts, than it is my responsibility and my fault for feeling one way over another.
+Instead of charity and even pity, I’ve felt so much anger and judgement.
+If all emotions are a choice, as we recognized in earlier podcasts, then it is my responsibility and my fault for feeling one way over another.

 Do you follow me?

 Guilt.
 Pain.
 I was in a downward spiral, with no light before me.

 One afternoon, in prayer, I plead with the Lord to forgive me and change me – take away the anger.
 I want you to know that I believe He has the power to do so, and He does immediately take away these damning feelings, at times.
 But I also believe that there are more times than not that He will allow us to go through the emotions, because it is an experience that will serve us well.
 Maybe now, or maybe in the future, going THROUGH the experience, we will find, had served us well.

 I love the book, Going On a Bear Hunt:

 “We can’t go over it!
 We can’t go under it!
 Oh, no, we’ve got to go THROUGH it!”

 So.
 One afternoon, while praying, I begged for this pain to be taken from me.
 I wanted to go OVER it.
 I wanted to go UNDER it.
 If there was anyway to keep from having to go THROUGH it, I was asking for a way.